A heuristic pricing and hedging framework for multi-currency fixed income desks: Worked example

-Tables \ref{tab:CCSdelta} and \ref{tab:NCSdelta} show delta sensitivities in thousand EUR of each curve for 10 year CCS and NCS under rate movements of one basis point of the four-curve and proposed methods.
-The spread added to the EUR floating leg is -5.75 bp.
-The four-curve approach calculates sensitivities by finite differences using a propagation algorithm which before pricing again the perturbed scenario, re-calibrates the basis USD discount curve after moving either interest or foreign exchange rates.
+The four-curve approach calculates sensitivities by finite differences using a propagation algorithm which before pricing any perturbed scenario again, re-calibrates the basis USD discount curve after moving either interest or foreign exchange rates.

 For the CCS of table \ref{tab:CCSdelta}, both methods provide zero sensitivities to every curve except for the cross currency curve, ``CCB''.
-This is as expected because the proposed algorithm decomposes the CCS in terms of direct quotes of CCB curve and the four-curve uses the propagation method to calculate sensitivities.
+This is as expected because the heuristic algorithm decomposes the CCS in terms of direct quotes of CCB curve and the four-curve uses the propagation method to calculate sensitivities.
 Some minor sensitivities appear in CCB curve for the four-curve method for 5 and 9 years.
 There is a slight mismatch for the four-curve method at 10 year maturity (108 versus 96) which does not happen for the NCS of table \ref{tab:NCSdelta}.
-This mismatch is much lower for a 5 year CCS (52 versus 50.1) and it might be explained by slight numerical problems of the propagation sensitivity algorithm (this does not happen with the proposed method).
+This mismatch is much lower for a 5 year CCS (52 versus 50.1) and it might be explained by slight numerical problems of the propagation sensitivity algorithm (this is avoided with the proposed method).